LibrariesHacked/librarieshacked.github.io/_posts/2022-01-05-public-lending-right.md

 There is comprehensive information about PLR [on the British Library website](https://www.bl.uk/plr).
 Here's a summary of how it works:

 1. A sample of library services report borrowing data.
 This includes representation from each of the nine regions in England, plus Northern Ireland, Scotland and Wales.
-The services change at regular intervals.
+The library services change at regular intervals.
 An [archive of this selection is available](https://www.bl.uk/plr/uk-sample-library-archive).

 2. Authors must register the ISBNs of their books, audiobooks, and ebooks to be eligible for annual payments.